Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Results

 \subsection{Comparison with SOTA methods}

-The segmentation results of several representative single- and multi-center samples obtained with different models are shown in Fig. \ref{fig:3a}, in which the results on single-center test data are given in Fig. \ref{fig:3a} and those on multi-center data in Fig. \ref{fig:3b}.It can be seen that PDPNet outperforms the other methods on single center test data (Fig. \ref{fig:3a}), with the tumor regions as well as the boundaries conformed to the ground-truth well, while in the other methods, there are too much false tumors (backgrounds were taken as tumors) or false backgrounds (tumors were predicted as backgrounds).
-On the multi-center test data, PDPNet is still able to predict tumors more precisely, but most of the other methods can not distinguish the small tumors and perform worse on the tumors with irregular shapes (as shown in the first four rows).
-As to the tumors with similar intensity to normal tissues (last two rows in Fig. \ref{fig:3b}), our method can also achieve the best performance, although DUNet, BiSeNetV2, UTNet and AttUnet can some times predict well these non-contrast-enhancing tumors, their performance is not stable; for instance, BiSeNet performs well on the tumors in the last row but performs worse on the tumors in the last second row.
+The segmentation results of several representative samples on validation (a) and multi-center test (b) sets obtained with different models are shown in Fig. \ref{fig:3}.
+It can be seen that PDPNet outperforms the other methods on validation set (Fig. \ref{fig:3a}), with the tumor regions as well as the boundaries and shapes conformed to the ground-truth well, while in the other methods, there are too much false tumors (backgrounds were taken as tumors, in red regions) or false backgrounds (tumors were predicted as backgrounds, blue regions).
+On the multi-center test sets, PDPNet is still able to predict tumors more precisely than the other methods, especially for the tumors with smaller size (HUM-S cohort), irregular shapes (GPH cohort) and similar intensity to the normal tissues (ISPY-S, ISPY-G, and TPH cohorts).
+Although EUNet and nnUNet can distinguish some of these tumors, they are easy to generate false tumors, demonstrated by the red regions in ISPY-S ISPY-G, and TPH cohorts.

-To quantitatively evaluate the performance of PDPNet, the evaluation metrics of different methods are computed on both single-center and multi-center test sets and given in Table.
-2. It can be seen that our method achieves the best performance in terms of all metrics.
-Compared to the suboptimal method UNet3+ on single-center cohort, our PDPNet improves the DSC, SEN, HD95, and KAPPA by 0.44\%, 4.86\%, 24.6\%, and 0.33\%, respectively.
-On multi-center test set, the performance of the existing methods are not stable, which means that these methods perform better on certain metrics but worse on others.
-When comparing with each suboptimal metric, the DSC, SEN, HD95, ASSD and KAPPA of the proposed PDPNet are improved by 3.63\%, 8.19\%, 5.52\%, 1.14\% and 3.66\% respectively.
-Such superiority of the PDPNet can also be intuitively observed in the radar maps of Fig. \ref{fig:4}, where all the metrics are normalized to the range between 0.7 and 1.